OSB Boards

 • Thicker and Heavier

-Can we use OSB for Kitchen?
+Can we use OSB for the Kitchen?

 The kitchen is the most important part of the house.
 Modular kitchens are the most practical and stylish solution for your kitchen interior.
 With so many options in the market, it is hard to make the right choice of material for the kitchen space.

-We can use Plywood, Chipboard, fibreboard and OSB board for the kitchen area.
+We can use Plywood, Chipboard, fibreboard, and OSB board for the kitchen area.
 The kitchen unit doors can be made out of 18 mm OSB boards.
 Using osb3 would be better than osb2.

-How to Add Water Protection to OSB boards?
+How to Add Water Protection to OSB Boards?

 • Cut your OSB into the different pieces that you need for your project